 Aesthetics and environmental excellence come together for a unique home featuring artisan workshop spaces

 Twin Farm Barn achieves exceptional standards both in environmental performance, and design aesthetics.
 The relationship between client and architect was characterized with a healthy dose of perfectionism, and energetic enthusiasm, leading to an outcome that is both architecturally exciting and the client’s “dream home”.

-The design for Twin Barn Farm had to negotiate the challenges of planning policy.
+The design for Twin Barn Farm had to negotiate the challenges of planning policy in its rural Norfolk location.
 The project required a thoughtful conversion of the steel framed shed with minimal impact on the external aesthetic.
+The solution was for the home to sit within the existing barn structure, while space has also been created to accommodate local craft businesses.
 This innovative approach to permitted development has resulted in a spatially exciting and energy efficient family home and furniture workshop.

 The inner and outer skins of this building never touch, leaving a 50mm void at all times.
 A few of the more subtle building elements elude to these eccentricities; a secondary gutter enters the hopper on the southern gable – unconventional, yet necessary for the twin roof.
 In addition, the reinstated cement roof includes voids for the automated roof lights.
 The hand-made cedar shutters sit on runners between the two skins which gives the inhabitants privacy and manually controlled solar shading.

 The adjacent furniture workshop – the home’s namesake twin – has a much simpler treatment.
 This uses the existing steel frame as its primary structure, with timber fibre insulation and an OSB lining inside.
 This barn also houses the plant room, which includes a Ground Source Heat Pump, a buffer system and associated controls.